-- A good majority of people thinks Managing-up/Self Promotion is their biggest challenge
+- A good majority of people think Managing-up/Self Promotion is their biggest challenge.

 - As a manager or a leader, this is not a very happy place to be (makes us look like a villain :))

-- As an employee, we want to know how to get recognition for our contribution without having to be an annoying marketer.
+- As an employee, we want to know how to recognize our contribution without having to be an annoying marketer.

 Many employees are operating in a reactive environment.
 They are mostly reacting to events/ problems that are occurring around them.
 Naturally, this takes up time and energy from them – which may be perceived as “work” – does not necessarily make the most impactful one.

 Create an environment to own what impact means to them and the workgroup/company.
 Job promotion and bonuses are not the biggest motivational force once people have a decent income.
 Intrinsic motivation is better, and it comes when people.